STAR: A general interactive framework for FDR control under structural constraints: Selectively Traversed Accumulation Rules

-Conditional on $\cF_t$, the quantity $\sum_{i\in\cR_t} h(p_i)$ is a conservative estimator of $V_t = |\cH_0 \cap \cR_t|$, the number of false rejections we would incur if we rejected the set $\cR_t$: each null hypothesis in $\cR_t$ contributes at least 1 in expectation, and the non-null hypotheses contribute a non-negative amount.
-Hence $|\cR_t|^{-1}\sum_{i\in\cR_t}h(p_i)$ can be interpreted as an upwardly biased estimator of the FDP of rejection set $\cR_t$; the estimated FDP in equation \eqref{eq:accumFDP} is obtained after making a further correction for finite-sample effects.
+Intuitively, the quantity $\sum_{i\in\cR_t} h(p_i)$ is a conservative estimator of $V_t = |\cH_0 \cap \cR_t|$, the number of false rejections we would incur if we rejected the set $\cR_t$: each null hypothesis in $\cR_t$ contributes at least 1 in expectation, and the non-null hypotheses contribute a non-negative amount.
+Hence $|\cR_t|^{-1}\sum_{i\in\cR_t}h(p_i)$ can be interpreted as an upwardly biased estimator of the \textFDP ~of rejection set $\cR_t$.
+With the correction term in equation \eqref{eq:accumFDP}, we can prove that Algorithm~\ref{algo:STAR} controls \textFDR ~in finite samples however the analyst update the rejection set $\cR_{t}$, under certain regularity conditions on the joint distribution of $p$-values.